 THE Chicago section of the Navy League and the Navy Relief Society have united to arrange a benefit program for Tuesday night at Riverview Park.
 Every cent col-lected will be spent by the two societies in prosocieties in pro-viding comforts for the enlisted men of the navy injured in service and in aiding de-pendents of the sailors.

-One big feature

-One big feature of the evening is being strongly advertised: A concert by the Great Lakes Naval Station band, directed by Lieuteant John Philip Sousa.
-The band has been contributed for the occasion by Cap-tain William A. Moffett, commandant at Great Lakes station.
+One big feature one big feature of the evening is being strongly advertised: A concert by the Great Lakes Naval Station band, directed by Lieuteant John Philip Sousa.
+The band has been contributed for the occasion by Captain William A. Moffett, commandant at Great Lakes station.
 It will play in the concert garden of the park.
-CAPDEN IS DONATED the concert a success.
-It is pointed out that the need of the organiza-tions is greater even than the war situation would appear to justify.
-For the first time in years the United States war ships are patroling in cold waters.
-The men will suffer as a consequence, unless they are provided with extra comforts.
-Knit-ted garments are required in enor-mous quantities and yarn is costly.
-CHANCE TO HEAR GREAT BAND.